AdobeDocs/experience-manager-65.en/help/sites-deploying/aem-with-mongodb.md

 ### Operating System Support {#operating-system-support}

 MongoDB 2.6 uses a memory mapped storage engine that is sensitive to some aspects of the operating system level management between RAM and Disk.
 Query and read Performance of the MongoDB instance relies on avoiding or eliminating slow I/O operations often referred to as page faults.
 These issues are page faults that apply to the `mongod` process in particular.
-Do not confuse with operating system-level page faults.
+Do not confuse this with operating system-level page faults.

 For fast operation, the MongoDB database should only access data that is already in RAM.
 The data that it must access is made up of indexes and data.
 This collection of indexes and data is called the working set.
 Where the working set is larger than the available RAM MongoDB has to page that data in from disk incurring an I/O cost, evicting other data already in memory.
 If the eviction causes data to be reloaded from disk, page faults dominate and performance degrades.
 Where the working set is dynamic and variable, more page faults are incurred to support operations.